SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 current level moves the character up by one level.
 **A character moves to the Severely Wounded level if the difference is between 4 and 8 and she already has the Wounded level.
 †Note: This is an optional chart for use with Body Points.
-The “Body Points Left” column is based on the character’s maximum Body Points.
+The "Body Points Left" column is based on the character’s maximum Body Points.
 Round so no overlap exists between levels.
 Penalties imposed by each level are not cumulative; do not include them when determining the stun or damage resistance total or any total not involving a skill or attribute.